 Before writing Alexander, Viorst had worked as a children’s book editor.
 This partly explains how she was able to create such an iconic book that the title became part of the English language lexicon.
 (She says she is very proud of this fact.)
 Like all the best picture books, Alexander feels simple.
 For this reason, it’s worth breaking down.

 STORY STRUCTURE OF ALEXANDER AND THE TERRIBLE, HORRIBLE, NO GOOD, VERY BAD DAY

 Alexander and the Terrible, Horrible, No Good, Very Bad Day feels modern before its time.
 Aside from the details, which are from early 1970s America, this story could easily have been published last year.
 What makes it feel so modern?

 First, the reader is launched straight into the story with zero preamble.
 What exactly does that mean, though?
-More traditional picture books start out with what Maria Nikolajeva has called the ‘iterative’ and then switch at some point to the ‘singular.
+More traditional picture books start out with what some have called the ‘iterative’ and then switch at some point to the ‘singulative’.
 You’ll know a story like this because it goes something like: